 March 19, 2014

 This week’s reissue review follows the breadcrumb trail behind teenage post rock icons Slint and the culmination of their mysterious and short-lived careers in the genre-defining 1991 LP Spiderland.
-Reissued on vinyl for the first time in almost twenty years, The Vinyl Factory’s James Hammond picks his ways through the myths and beguiling realities packed into Touch And Go’s definitive box set and accompanying documentary.
+The Vinyl Factory’s James Hammond picks his ways through the myths and beguiling realities packed into Touch And Go’s definitive box set and accompanying documentary.

 From its mysterious genesis in the minds and friendships of the four teenage members treading water on its iconic cover, and onwards to its role as an archetypal slow burner in terms of appreciation and record sales alike, Slint’s Spiderland has taken up quite a place in rock mythology.
 An unwitting blueprint for post rock and many a record of youthful introspection that followed, much has been made of its influence considering that this was the last time the group ever recorded together, having disbanded before Spiderland’s 1991 release.
 Given a series of reunion shows, a reissue package was also on the cards and with the chance to shed some light on the group’s enigmatic existence, Touch and Go have come good with this expansive and beautifully presented box set.